materialsproject/fireworks/docs/templatewritertask.rst

 	lpad add fw_template2.yaml
 	rlaunch --silencer rapidfire

 #.
 If all went well, you should have two ``launcher_`` subdirectories.
 Each directory contains a file called ``inputs.txt`` that uses the same template file but different Contexts to create unique input files.
-Recall from the :doc:`FireTask tutorial <firetask_tutorial>` that you could use a multi-task FireWork to subsequently run a code that processes the input file to produce useful outputs.
+Recall from the :doc:`FireTask tutorial <firetask_tutorial>` that you could use a multi-task Firework to subsequently run a code that processes the input file to produce useful outputs.

 A more advanced template - *if/then* and *for*
 ==============================================